-Further details of some of the specific objectives, which link to our strategy pillars (great brands, great people, great execution, done sustainably) achieved, are included in the table below.
+Further details of some of the specific objectives, which link to our strategy pillars (great brands, great people, great execution, done sustainably) achieved, are included in the table below:

 2023 objectives Performance delivered Strategic objective Value share growth in sparkling Full year sparkling volume maintained versus 2022.
 Value share growth target in sparkling not met.
-NARTD value share gains across measured channels both in-store & online ų])) M&A Acquisition of CCBPI completed in February 2024 A BEAT Competitiveness Delivered savings significantly ahead of target A BILL Diversity and inclusion Increase in senior management gender ratio Exceeded disability inclusion target^(A) ĥ
+NARTD value share gains across measured channels both in-store &amp; online ďþ M&A Acquisition of CCBPI completed in February 2024 A THE OF THE PROPERTY OF Competitiveness Delivered savings significantly ahead of target A TOTAL Diversity and inclusion Increase in senior management gender ratio Exceeded disability inclusion target(A)